 Stores throughout the State improperly handled and disposed of hazardous wastes

-According to the District Attorneys’ complaint, Tractor Supply and Petsense, Inc., unlawfully handled and disposed of various hazardous wastes and materials throughout the state over a five-year period.
-These hazardous wastes and materials included pesticides, medications, batteries, ignitable liquids, and other flammable, reactive, toxic, and corrosive materials.
-The settlement resolves the allegations made in the District Attorneys’ complaint.
+According to the District Attorneys’ complaint, Party City Corporation mishandled various hazardous wastes and materials throughout the state over a five-year period.
+These hazardous wastes and materials included batteries, electronic devices, ignitable liquids, aerosol products, cleaning agents, and other flammable, reactive, toxic, and corrosive materials.
+The settlement resolves the allegations made in the District and City Attorneys’ complaint.

-“Today’s settlement is another significant victory in our effort to make the environment cleaner and safer for the citizens of Yolo County and throughout California,” said District Attorney Reisig.
-“The terms of this settlement will require these companies to improve the training of their staff and the monitoring and management of their hazardous waste.”
+“Today’s settlement resolves this matter with Party City.
+To Party City’s credit, they were cooperative throughout our investigation and prosecution while we worked toward a fair resolution to their previous deficiencies,” said District Attorney Reisig.
+“The terms of this settlement require this company to improve the training of their staff and the management of their hazardous waste.”

-The judgment announced today was designed to prevent Tractor Supply and Petsense from committing similar hazardous-waste violations in the future.
-The judgment requires Tractor Supply and Petsense to properly label, package, and store hazardous waste to minimize the risk of exposure to employees and customers, and to ensure that incompatible wastes do not combine to cause dangerous chemical reactions.
-The judgment also requires the retailers to properly document their hazardous waste and dispose of their hazardous waste at authorized disposal facilities.
+The judgment announced today was designed to prevent Party City stores from committing similar hazardous-waste violations in the future.
+The judgment requires Party City to properly label, package, and store hazardous waste to minimize the risk of exposure to employees and customers, and to ensure that incompatible wastes do not combine to cause dangerous chemical reactions.
+The judgment also requires the company to properly document their hazardous waste and dispose of their hazardous waste at authorized disposal facilities.

-Under the settlement, Tractor Supply and Petsense must pay $195,400 in civil penalties, $170,000 to reimburse the costs of the investigation, and $35,000 to fund supplemental environmental projects furthering consumer protection and environmental enforcement in California.
-Tractor Supply and Petsense must also hire an employee or a consultant to strengthen the companies’ hazardous-waste programs.
+Under the settlement, the Party City must pay $637,500 in civil penalties, $135,000 to reimburse the costs of the investigation, and $106,250 to fund supplemental environmental projects furthering consumer protection and environmental enforcement in California.
+Party City Corporation must also hire an employee to strengthen the companies’ hazardous-waste programs.